 You might try to:

-Don’t expect her to be exactly the same.
+Don’t expect them to be exactly the same.
 And please realize that grief has its own time table.
-Allow her the time she needs, and remain supportive.
+Allow them the time they needs, and remain supportive.
 Everyone grieves differently.
-Don’t judge her choices or her "performance."
-She may not react the same way that you think you would.
+Don’t judge their choices or their "performance."
+They may not react the same way that you think you would.

 We offer a beautiful, custom designed Signature Acorn Necklace as a remembrance gift.

-There are many other ideas available on Etsy (search baby memorial, baby loss, bereaved mother/father).
+There are many other ideas available on Burden Bearing Baskets and Etsy (search baby memorial, baby loss, bereaved mother/father/parent).

 Remember baby’s due date and baby’s memorial.